-Any no-cost extension will not alter the project scope, milestones, deliverables, or budget of this Award.
+Any no-cost extension will not alter the project scope, deliverables, budget, or milestones (if applicable) of this award.

-Term 18.
+Term 21.
 Property Standards

 The complete text of the Property Standards can be found at 2 CFR 200.310 through 200.316.
-Also see 2 CFR 910.360 for additional requirements for real property and equipment for For-Profit recipients.
+Also see 2 CFR 910.360 for additional requirements for real property and equipment for forprofit recipients

-Term 19.
+Term 22.
 Insurance Coverage

-See 2 CFR 200.310 for insurance requirements for real property and equipment acquired or improved with Federal funds.
-Also see 2 CFR 910.360(d) for additional requirements for real property and equipment for For-Profit recipients.
+See 2 CFR 200.310 for insurance requirements for real property and equipment acquired or improved with federal funds.
+Also see 2 CFR 910.360(d) for additional requirements for real property and equipment for for-profit recipients